Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/contributing/_index.md

 - A fork of the [`Azure/Azure-Proactive-Resiliency-Library` repo](https://aka.ms/aprl/repo) into your GitHub org/account and cloned locally to your machine
   - Instructions on forking a repo and then cloning it can be found [here](https://docs.github.com/get-started/quickstart/fork-a-repo)

-## Useful Resources
+## Useful External Documentation

-Below are links to a number of useful resources to have when contributing to AMBA:
+Below are links to a number of useful links to have when contributing to APRL:

 - [GeekDocs Documentation Theme (that we use) - Docs](https://geekdocs.de/usage/getting-started/)
 - [Hugo Quick Start](https://gohugo.io/getting-started/quick-start/)